spacewalk01/yolov5-face-mask-detection/README.md

 # Face Mask Detection
-Wearing face masks in public places is essential to prevent the spread of COVID-19 infection.
+Wearing face masks in public places can prevent the spread of COVID-19 as well as other infections.
 This repo includes a demo for building a face mask detector using YOLOv5 model.
 <p align="center"> <img src="results/anim.gif" /></p>

 ### Dataset